How to use arbitrary measuring devices to perform almost perfect measurements: Motivating example: Reproducing a complete von Neumann measurement using the trine

-are, respectively, the probabilities that the outcome 0 is returned when the state is $\ket{0}$ and $\ket{1}$ respectively.

-We show in the Appendix, by using the fact that \eqref{quadratic} is a quadratic form and the geometry of the problem, it is possible to analytically solve for the optimal $x^*$ and $y^*$ that achieve the minimum in \eqref{quadratic} exactly.
-We find that that there are three regions, depending upon the relationship between $\lambda_{\rm min}$ and $\lambda_{\rm max}$:
+In the Appendix, using the structure of \eqref{quadratic} and identifying the geometry of the problem, we show that it is possible to analytically solve for the optimal $\epsilon_0^*$ and $\epsilon_1^*$ that achieve the minimum in \eqref{quadratic}.
+The results are summarised in Table.~\ref{tab:1}.

-This shows that it is in fact straightforward to solve for the minimum RMS error $\epsilon_{(N)}$ once a partition of the outcome strings has been made.
+This shows that it is in fact straightforward to solve for the minimum average TVD error $\epstvd{N}^*$ once a partition of the outcome strings has been made.
 Indeed, once we have chosen a partition, this defines the POVM $\mathbb{Q}^{(N)}$, which determines $\lambda_{\max}$ and $\lambda_{\min}$.
-Moreover, once we have solved \eqref{e:epsN}, we can finalise the protocol, since from \eqref{e:x and y} we see that we just need to find two orthogonal states $\ket{\Psi_0}$ and $\ket{\Psi_1}$ that have the correct expectation values on $Q_0^{(N)}$, and we can always do this.\footnote{As we will see later, while it is simple to achieve the correct expectation values, it is not so obvious at first sight how to ensure that the states are orthogonal.
+Moreover, once we have solved \eqref{quadratic}, we can finalise the protocol, since from \eqref{e:x and y} we see that we just need to find two orthogonal states $\ket{\Psi_0}$ and $\ket{\Psi_1}$ that have the correct expectation values on $Q_0^{(N)}$, and we can always do this.\footnote{As we will see later, while it is simple to achieve the correct expectation values, it is not so obvious at first sight how to ensure that the states are orthogonal.
 This can however always be achieved by making use of extra ancillary particles, which are not measured.} Thus, we see that we have reduced our initial problem to a much simpler one, of solving a simple quadratic problem.
 The final stage is then to find the optimal partitions, which needs to be done either by appealing to a careful argument, or by simply checking the (large) number of possibilities.

-There are furthermore a number of interesting lessons we can draw from this reformulation of $\epsilon_{(N)}$.
+There are furthermore a number of interesting lessons we can draw from this reformulation of $\epstvd{N}$.
 First, we can notice that it only depends upon two specific states, $\ket{\psi} = \ket{0}$ and $\ket{\psi} = \ket{1}$, through $\ket{\Psi_0}$ and $\ket{\Psi_1}$.
 These are the two orthogonal states that the von Neumann measurement is able to perfectly distinguish.
 As such, we see that the question of how well our implemented measurement performs on the entire Bloch sphere is reduced to a modified figure of merit on only two natural states.